willph/evolutionApi_chatwoot_docker/README.md

 ## Postman EvolutionApi v2.0.10
     [https://www.postman.com/agenciadgcode/workspace/evolution-api/collection/26869335-21d9320d-803f-4adb-80b3-a5bcbda2dfe6](https://www.postman.com/agenciadgcode/evolution-api/collection/gqr041s/evolution-api-v2-0)

-#### Note: All tests were performed using Windows 10 and Docker Desktop 4.21.1 (114176).
+#### Note: All tests were performed using Ubuntu 22.04 and Docker version 24.0.7.
 Even though the tutorial is not complete and lacks images, those with some knowledge should be able to test it.
+#### Don't forget that if you are going to put it into production, please change the passwords for greater security.

+# DONATE

+If you want to help us with any amount, send it to will.phelipe@gmail.com PIX or PayPal

 _If you need any further assistance, don't hesitate to ask._